Megan writes about health and wellness issues, among other topics.

 I think the first time I heard about ashwagandha was about one year ago.
 A friend of mine with stomach issues told me she had been taking this herb and it was helping with irritable bowel syndrome (IBS) and associated symptoms.
 At the time I didn’t really take note or remember about the herb, and it went off my radar pretty quickly.
 Fast forward a few months and suddenly ashwagandha was all over my Pinterest page.
 Facebook was recommending personalized vitamin companies and hair growth supplements, all of which included ashwagandha.
 Almost all of the ads that recommended ashwagandha to me highlighted its use as an adaptogen, or herb known to reduce stress, anxiety, and fatigue.
 With 2020 bringing the pandemic and botched economic situations for many, it is no wonder that 2020 saw a huge increase in sales of this herbal remedy.
 Other adaptogens include ginseng, Rhodiola, and Arctic Root, but ashwagandha continues to be the best seller and the most popular.

 The Health Benefits of Ashwagandha

-- Promote a sense of well-being and happiness
+- Promotes a sense of well-being and happiness

-- Promote hair growth/prevent hair loss (because of its anti-stress properties)
+- Promotes hair growth/prevent hair loss (because of its anti-stress properties)

 Have any of these benefits proven?
 Although there aren’t any really large-scale studies out there documenting these benefits, small-scale studies have shown ashwagandha to reduce stress, blood sugar, and cortisol levels more substantially in groups taking the herb, than in those groups taking a placebo.